varnish/libvmod-tinykvm/docs/vmod.md

 - Returns a string of the response produced by the given program.
 - Supports GET, POST and other HTTP requests.
 - If the program fails or returns an error, this function returns the on_error string instead.
-- Works with chaining, and calls to_string() for the final string after chained programs.
+- Works with chaining, and calls to_string() for the final string after processing chain.
 - NOTE: Uses extra workspace for each call.
 See: man varnishd, workspace_backend.

 ---
 > `tinykvm.synth(status, program, url = "", arg = "")`

 - Directly delivers a synthetic response.
-If status is non-zero, the HTTP status will be overridden.
+If status is non-zero, final HTTP status will be overridden.
 - Generates a synthetic response from the given program and arguments.
 - If the synthetic response fails, the function returns 0.
-- Works the same way as to_string().
+- Works the same way as to_string(), and supports chaining.

 ---
 > `tinykvm.steal(program, argument = "")`